-On November 14, 2023, we will pay a quarterly cash distribution of \$0.2675 per Class A share (\$1.07 per Class A share on an annualized basis) to shareholders of record at the close of business on October 31, 2023 for the period from July 1, 2023 through September 30, 2023, which is unchanged from the distribution per share paid in August of 2023.
-See Note 6 to our Condensed Consolidated Financial Statements for details of distributions paid during the first nine months of 2023.
+Common Unitholders.
+On November 14, 2023, we will pay a quarterly cash distribution of \$0.2675 per common unit (\$1.07 per unit on an annualized basis) to common unitholders of record at the close of business on October 31, 2023 for the period from July 1, 2023 through September 30, 2023, which is unchanged from the distribution per unit paid in August of 2023.

+See Note 6 to our Condensed Consolidated Financial Statements for details of distributions paid during or pertaining to the first nine months of 2023, including distributions to our preferred unitholders.